I rap my hiking poles against the asphalt of the parking lot, eager to get started. “Got everything?”

 Fortunately, 5:30 am brings starry skies and a clear dawn.

 Here’s some backstory: Mount St Helens issues 100 permits a day to climb above 4800 feet during the peak season.
-We obtained our permits back in April, weeks before Russ’s father passed away from brain cancer.
+We obtained our permits back in April.
+Only weeks later, Russ’s father passed away from brain cancer.
 He had been fascinated with the volcano in life but never got to visit it, so Russ brings along some of his ashes to spread at the top.

 The final push is a slog up a steep slope of ash and pumice.
-I’m at the sweet spot of exertion that feels strengthening instead of exhausting.
+I’m at the sweet spot of exertion that makes me feel strong instead of exhausted.

-Stepping up to the rim is elating, but also an overwhelming reminder of the destruction the 1980 eruption wrought.
+Stepping up to the rim is exciting, but also an overwhelming reminder of the destruction of the 1980 eruption.
 The entire opposite side of the mountain is simply gone.
 A floating mat of shattered tree trunks chokes the back end of Spirit Lake.
-Steam plumes out of a bulge in the middle, the only visible sign of the turmoil continuing under our feet.
+Steam plumes out of a bulge in the middle, the only visible sign that this volcano is still active.
 From front to back, we can see four other volcanoes in the Cascade Arc: Rainier, Adams, Hood, and Jefferson.
 Each dominates the landscape around them.

 The hike back down is perhaps more difficult than the climb.
-With the day growing warmer and all the views behind us, our steps grow less precise.
+With the day growing warmer and no new views, our steps grow less precise.
 Kelsey manages not to spill her beer sliding down the ash, but we stumble often over the cheese-grater-like volcanic rocks.